 With a population of 648,100 (2021), it is the fourth most populated in Ontario and ninth-largest in Canada.
 52% of the city’s population were born outside of Canada (over 300,000 residents).

-The Peel District School Board runs the public schools, including 85 elementary and middle schools and 16 high schools.
-The Dufferin-Peel Catholic District School Board runs catholic schools, including 44 Catholic elementary and middle schools and nine high schools.
-If you prefer, you can enroll your children in one of the city’s private schools or English as a second language (ESL) schools.
+Families in Brampton have access to a range of public and private educational institutions.
+The Peel District School Board operates 85 elementary and middle schools and 16 high schools.
+The Dufferin-Peel Catholic District School Board oversees 44 Catholic elementary and middle schools and nine high schools.
+Additionally, there are private schools and English as Second Language (ESL) programs available for students.

 Diversity is a top reason immigrants choose Brampton as their new home when they come to Canada.
 There are over 300,000 immigrants in the city, and this number increases by thousands each year.
 Over 70% of the population identify as a visible minority.
 In total, there are over 230 ethnicities represented in the region.